School Science Lessons

 Gliadin causes elasticity and tenacity, or toughness, to the gluten, and the glutenin gives it strength.

-Gliadin, L-glutamine, C5H10N2O3, molecular weight 631.687 g/mol, simple protein, a prolamine, from gluten of wheat, rye, other cereals, toxic factor is associated with coeliac disease.
+Gliadin, L-glutamine, C5H10N2O3, molecular weight 631.687 g/mol, a prolamine, from gluten of wheat and rye, toxic factor is associated with coeliac disease.

 Gluten powder, wheat starch, wheaten cornflour